 At the time of retirement, you may receive a huge corpus as pension income or as the maturity of the investment that you did towards your retirement planning.
 Such corpus may seem sufficient to meet the expenses during the early years of your retirement, but gradually it may fall short because of inflation.

 Inflation will continuously erode the value of your money, and if your corpus is not invested in an asset that can beat inflation in the long term, your corpus may soon fall short of meeting your retirement needs.

 You should use the retirement corpus to meet your regular needs as well as meet your financial goals in sync with your retirement plans.

-However, you should never exhaust the retirement corpus in the mid of your retirement years.
+However, you should never exhaust the retirement corpus in the middle of your retirement years.
 Once you have retired, you may find it very difficult to return to an active working life to meet your expenses.

 If your retirement corpus is not big, you should try to reduce your expenses.
-You may use a loan facility, such as reverse mortgage to meet your expenses.
+You may use a loan facility, such as a reverse mortgage to meet your expenses.
 You may discuss your financial issues with your children and get their help.
 Remember, your retirement corpus is not only a means to meet your monthly expenses, but it also helps you in times of financial emergencies.
 So, don’t end up exhausting your retirement corpus; better find an alternate solution like cutting your expenses, living in a smaller home, making subtle changes in your lifestyle, etc.

 Allowing Others Access To Crucial Personal Financial Information

 Do you know how important your financial information is?
 You would have often heard the news about elderly citizens being cheated through spam mails and fraud calls.